cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 ```

 The module manager will include a method to call `RegisterInterfaceTypes` on
-every module that implements in order to populate the `InterfaceRegistry`.
+every module that implements it in order to populate the `InterfaceRegistry`.

 ### Using `Any` to encode state